 Agard Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations

 under which the name Agard has appeared include Agard, Aggard, Aegard, Agart, Aggart, Egard and many more.

 Early Notables of the Agard family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Agard Notables in all our PDF Extended History products and printed products wherever possible.
+family.
+He...
+Another 44 words (3 lines of text) are included under the topic Early Agard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Agard family to Ireland

 Some of the Agard family moved to Ireland